devpreview/async-stylesheet-webpack-plugin/README.md

 }
 ```

-This will generate a file `dist/index.html` containing the following
+This will generate a file `dist/index.html` containing the following:

 ```html
 <!DOCTYPE html>